nightbot/docs/control-panel/managers.md

 Sort: 6
 */

-Managers are postions that can allow users to fully access your Nightbot through the control panel.
+Managers are positions that can allow users to fully access your Nightbot through the control panel.
 Managers have the power to control everything with Nightbot in your channel.
 Because of this, *managers should only be users you trust*.

 ## Usage